The following deadlines are for the Pre-licensure BSN application.

 Background check*UPDATE: As of Nov 2019, the background check is not a requirement for application.
 Background checks will be required by students that are conditionally accepted into the program.
 Minimum cost of the background check is $31

 Unofficial transcripts from other universities/colleges attended (copies of official transcripts can be obtained through the BYU-I Student Records and Registration office by emailing email@example.com)

 Pre-admission exam with a minimum 75% pass rate. *You must use your BYU-I student email address in registering for the Pre-admission exam!
 (You will not be able to access the results if you do not use your BYU-I email)

 - Instructions for the pre-admission nursing exam (download)

 - Make sure you obtain and keep your Pre-admission exam score sheet to upload into your application.

-- Upload documentation of TOEFL score, for students with English as a second language
+Upload documentation of TOEFL score, for International students

 To begin the application, go to this webpage: https://web.byui.edu/inplace/studentoptin